-In a large pan filled with 2 lt of water add 1 handful of dried mushrooms, 3 large garlic cloves, 2cm of fresh ginger, 1 shallot or 2 spring onions and a sheet of nori seaweed.
+In a large pan filled with 2 lt of water add the dried mushrooms, garlic cloves, ginger, shallot or spring onions and a sheet of nori seaweed.
 Bring to the boil and season generously with salt, reduce the heat and simmer for 45 mins.
 Strain to remove the solids then strain again through a muslin ( you can use a coffee filtre ) to ensure the broth is really clear.

 Mix together a soup spoon of brown miso paste, soy sauce, rice vinegar and mirin ( I didn’t have any so used the alcohol-free gin I had to hand!
 Fino sherry or dry white wine is fine).
 Mix together with a glug of the stock to form a liquid paste.
 Add to the soup and heat.

-Clean and roughly chop your mushrooms, I used oyster mushrooms and chestnut, whatever is local and seasonal to you is fine.
+Clean and roughly chop your mushrooms, whatever is local and seasonal to you is fine.
 Lightly fry in sesame oil in a wok with the cleaned and finely sliced stalks of the bok choy (I used chard which is very similar and local) when lightly colored strain the stock onto the veg.
 Bring to the boil then reduce the heat to a light simmer and add the finely shredded leaves of the bok choy.